Daegatoya/Werewolves/README.md

 ## How does it work?

 There is many classes.
 Some are for reactions, some others are for nomination, etc etc...
-Then, the main code deals with all these informations and created the game overall.
+Then, the main code deals with all these informations and creates the game overall.

 ## Summary